Timmy-124/Data-Analysis-Portfolio/README.md

  4. Expand Loyalty Program: Enhance the loyalty program to increase participation and offer rewards based on spending levels to encourage higher transaction values.
  ## Customer Segmentation Analysis
   ### Case Study: Customer Segmentation Analysis for "Good Wear" E-Commerce
 "Good Electronics", a fictional E-Commerce, has been experiencing fluctuating sales and is struggling to retain customers.
-The E-Commerce offers a wide range of products.
 The marketing team has requested a detailed customer segmentation analysis.
 The goal is to understand the distinct segments within the customer base to tailor marketing strategies effectively and improve customer engagement
   ### Objectives
 The primary objectives of this analysis are:
 1. Identify key customer segments based on purchasing behaviour and demographics